 If the Primitive Type given is not a Float type, it throws an InvalidPrimitiveType exception as per InvalidPrimitiveType.h in [SMP_FILES];

-If another type with the same uuid already is registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].
+If another type with the same UUID is already registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].

 1 IComponent and IDynamicInvocation support fields, parameters and operations of Float types via the PTK_Float32 and PTK_Float64 primitive type, as a Float is mapped either to Float32 or Float64.

-2 In type registry, name duplication is possible as long as the uuid is unique.
+2 In type registry, name duplication is possible as long as the UUID is unique.

 ECSS-E-ST-40-07_1440279